gvalenncia/centered-tml/README.md

 #Centered Template

-This is a simple html template which consist of a main content horizontally and vertically centered, and a sticky footer that will remain at the bottom of this, for any given viewport size (widht and height).
+This is a simple html template which consists of a main content horizontally and vertically centered, and a sticky footer that will remain at the bottom, for any given viewport size (widht and height).

 A flexbox container is used to place the elements of the main content, and the footer will be stacked depending on the height of the flex container itself.